kamilkloch/today-i-learned/README.md

 # Today I learned
 Things worth remembering.

+# 2018-08-29
+- https://medium.com/@sderosiaux/a-guide-to-introduce-scala-in-a-java-world-327b932699b4 A guide to introduce Scala in a Java world

 # 2018-08-27
 - https://www.reddit.com/r/scala/comments/8ygjcq/can_someone_explain_to_me_the_benefits_of_io/e2jfrg8/ Can someone explain to me the benefits of IO?
 Glorious explanation from Fabio Labella